 REPLACEABLE VIEWFINDERS: Both the F5 and F6 have big, bright 100% coverage viewfinders.
 This means there’s no guessing what’s at the edge of the frame – you can actually see your entire composition before releasing the shutter.
 Besides the standard issue DP-30 viewfinder, the F5 has 3 additional view finders available to mount on the camera: AE Action Finder DA-30, Waist-Level Finder DW-30, and DW-31 6X High Magnification finder.
 Replaceable viewfinders have been a design cornerstone from the early F’s through the F5 and facilitate various types of specialty shooting.
 The F6 does not allow replaceable viewfinders.

 I’ve heard some use this lack of feature as the fatal flaw of the F6; noting it as the important demarcation of a “professional camera.”
+Of course I disagree.
 I wonder… how many digital cameras today offer replaceable viewfinders?
 None that I’m aware of.
 If they’re so important and valuable to the professional, why don’t contemporary professional digital cameras by Nikon or Canon offer them?
-My contention is they represent too much of a risk to the structural integrity of the camera’s electronics.
+My contention is they represented too much of a risk to the structural integrity of the camera’s electronics.
 The risk outweighs the benefit so they were discontinued.

 Even though the F5 represented the best weather sealing of its time, replaceable viewfinders facilitate a critical point of entry for moisture and debris (and this is important: on top of the camera) – making it more vulnerable to failure in inclement weather.
 With other options available such as the DR-5 Right Angle Viewer – and the hard reality that junk can and does eventually enter your camera through any possible means (regardless of how well it’s sealed) – I’d give this one to the F6.